 As our recent network feedback survey shows, our readership is equally diverse from across academia, NGOs, and evaluators, with a particularly strong readership in sub-Saharan Africa.

-A particular highlight over the past six months has been our continued work on what ‘evaluating impact’ collaborating-with-impact-investorsmight mean in light of new global challenges, new actors and new demands for impact evidence.
+A particular highlight over the past six months has been our continued work on what ‘evaluating impact’ might mean in light of new global challenges, new actors and new demands for impact evidence.
 Our work with Swedfund and the Venture Capital Trust Fund (in Ghana), explores the measurement challenges and social impact claims of investors.
 See our recent IDS Policy Brief which looks at what social media tells us about this emerging market.
 Plus, our contribution to a recent Wilton Park event explored the challenge for evaluators and their role in achieving the Sustainable Development Goals (SDGs).

 We’ve also been highlighting the importance of ethics in evaluation and the different values